 Light those Dark Corners

-Although this won’t actually give you any space, spotlights and lighting all the dark corners can at least make a room feel more bright and spacious!
-A single light on the ceiling can create lots of dark corners but spotlights and under cupboard lights can combat this giving an impression of light and space.
+Although this won’t actually give you any space, by using spotlights to light all the dark corners can at least make a room feel more bright and spacious.
+A single light on the ceiling can create lots of dark corners, but spotlights and under cupboard lights can combat this giving an impression of light and extra space.

 A Moveable Feast

-And mostly, talk to our team of professional kitchen fitters and let us know your budget, and we can offer our professional advice and ensure that you get a small, but spacious kitchen that you can use for years ahead.
+Finally, talk to our team of professional kitchen fitters and let us know your budget.
+We we can offer our professional advice and ensure that you get a small, but spacious kitchen that will stand you in good stead for years to come.